-Square E-commerce review
+Square Online review

-You’ll get a free website but only after you agree to take Square on as your processor.
+You’ll get a free e-commerce website but only after you agree to take Square on as your processor.

 Most know Square’s proprietary white card reader, but this merchant service provider’s offerings go far beyond point-of-sale (POS) hardware.
 Is Square’s free online store builder the best fit for your business?
 Here’s what to consider before you sign up.